privacy-scaling-explorations/pse.dev/articles/announcing-anon-aadhaar.md

 **Contextual anonymity is key to build trust** and enhance the value of noise to signal.

 In the broader context, Anon Aadhaar supports [proof of personhood](https://vitalik.ca/general/2023/07/24/biometric.html) by adding a convenient privacy layer.
-We can talk about a “forth column” that leverages existing PKI and public government ID programs to enhance digital interactions.
+We can talk about a "forth column" that leverages existing PKI and public government ID programs to enhance digital interactions.

 ![](/articles/announcing-anon-aadhaar/ZfpBm9HmDYDgP8rTYnA_9.webp)